StevenMayher/431-2021/classes/class16/README.md

 ## Project A proposals

 We're aiming to get feedback to you before 6 PM on Sunday 2021-10-17, with the expectation being that you would submit a revision (if required) by Noon on Wednesday 2021-10-20.
+The [list of proposals](https://github.com/THOMASELOVE/431-2021/blob/main/projectA/proposals.md) is posted.

 ## What Should I Be Working On?